Vytautas Čekanauskas

 Vytautas Edmundas Čekanauskas (13 May 1930, Šiauliai – 7 July 2010, Vilnius) was a Lithuanian architect, professor of the Vilnius Academy of Art.

-In 1974 he, together with colleagues, was awarded the Lenin Prize in architecture for the design of Lazdynai, a microdistrict of Vilnius.
+In 1974 he, together with colleagues, was awarded the Lenin Prize in architecture for the design of Lazdynai, a residential district made up of 4 microdistricts in Vilnius.

 In 2000 he was awarded the Officer's Cross of the Order of the Lithuanian Grand Duke Gediminas.